 During the financial year 2019-20 the Board of Directors had six board meetings.
 Thedetails regarding the composition and meetings of the Board as well as Committees areprovided in the Corporate Governance Report forming part of this Report as Annexure -I.

 14. Declaration from Independent Directors

-The Company for the year ended 31st March 2018 has received declarations fromIndependent Directors of the Company viz.
-Mr. M. Ramachandran (DIN: 00177699) Mr.Gopal Srinivasan(DIN: 00177699) and Mr. R. Lakshminarayanan (DIN: 00238887) which state thatthey fulfill the criteria to act as Independent Director asenvisaged in Section 149 (6) & (7) of the Companies Act 2013 as well as under SEBI Listing Regulations.
+For the year under review the Company has received declarations from the IndependentDirectors of the Company viz.
+Mr. M. Ramachandran (DIN: 00177699) Mr.Gopal Srinivasan(DIN: 00177699) Mr. R. Lakshminarayanan (DIN: 00238887) and Mrs. Anjali Nair (DIN:08574898) which state that they fulfill the criteria to act as Independent Director asenvisaged in Section 149 (6) & (7) of the Companies Act 2013 as well as under SEBI(LODR) Regulations 2015.